 The Chameleons' Connecticut Performance of "Strange Times" Results in an All-Timer-Evening8/22/2024 For their first time playing Hamden’s Space Ballroom, The Chameleons performance of Strange Times in full will be remembered for decades to come by all its attendees.

 If you’re a regular reader of Noise Is Power Music, you are likely aware that we are Chameleons devotees.
 Moreso, Strange Times devotees.
 When we learned the band would be playing the album in its entirety (with original guitarist Reg Smithies in tow), we were ecstatic.
 To see one of post-punk’s greatest groups in one of Connecticut’s best venues?!
 Count us in.
 Joined by darkwave duo A Cloud Of Ravens, their opening set harkened back to the primitive-yet-bombastic feel of early Sisters Of Mercy.
 Maybe a cliched comparison, but we feel it is a warranted one!
 Nonetheless, …Ravens did a fantastic job of setting the stage for what was to come a mere half hour later.
 Promptly taking the stage, Mark Burgess and co. wasted little time working their way through the group’s 1986 masterwork, Strange Times.
 Elongated instrumental sections of “Caution”, “Tears”, and “Soul In Isolation” made for true performance highlights.
 Burgess notably interpolated songs from The Doors, Buffalo Springfield, and The Beatles into the middle of “Soul In Isolation”, which was rather genius and felt like a seamless integration.
 The anthemic “Swamp Thing” was played to perfection, as Reg Smithies teased the crowd with its now-iconic opening riff to whispers of adoration from the packed Space Ballroom crowd.
 I would rather shy away from using the phrase “cinematic” here, but that is truly how their performance of “Swamp Thing” felt.
 Needless to say, we (the crowd) were more than privileged when we realized there was still half of Strange Times to be performed.
 Taking a brief pause to express the importance of fleeting moments and time to the crowd, Burgess guided the band through a wonderful rendition of “Time (The End Of Time)”, which bled perfectly into the trifecta of “Seriocity”, “In Answer”, and “Childhood”.
 By the time the spacey atmosphere of “I’ll Remember” concluded the band’s performance of Strange Times, we were simply at a loss.
 How would the show continue and not feel like a comedown after that?!
 “Ever After”.
 Recorded during the Strange Times sessions, The Chameleons dusted off this rarity and paired it alongside their latest (and great) new single, “Where Are You”.
 This concluded the main part of the set, before the band returned for a crowd-pleasing encore.
 As much as we personally love Strange Times, many audience members were patiently awaiting cuts from the band’s debut, Script Of The Bridge.
 Not to spoil, but the encore provided that in spades.
 An institution in songwriting, the poignant “Second Skin” and rousing “Don’t Fall” marked the end of The Chameleons’ CT debut.
 We were fortunate enough to wish Mark Burgess well on the rest of their tour as we departed the gig (as CT was only their second date), impatiently waiting for the band’s return.
 Future The Chameleons tour dates can be found here.
 Get to these shows by any means necessary.
+Throughout the 1990s, Beth Gibbons established herself as one of the more impassioned and soulful vocalists of the decade.
+Leaving the sample-heavy character of her work with Portishead behind, Lives Outgrown is a refreshing collection of tracks that see Gibbons reflecting on years past with naturalistic overtones.

 Most fans of classic alternative music would be remiss to not own a copy of Portishead’s opus, Dummy.
 For many, Dummy is the archetypal trip hop LP.
 The unique combination of Adrian Utley’s blues inspired guitarwork (“Glory Box” is a legendary performance), evocative sample curation, and Beth Gibbons’ fragile delivery made their debut LP a thing of legend and mythos.
 Releasing two more albums before dissolving in the late 2010s, rumors/demand for a solo album from Gibbons became prevalent.
 Now, sixteen years removed from the last Portishead release, Lives Outgrown introduces both new instrumental palettes and lyrical themes to Gibbons iconic vocal style.
 While the material on Lives Outgrown is mainly acoustic-based, it perfectly suits the intimate and honest nature of the lyrical narratives of these songs.
 Throughout Lives Outgrown, Gibbons openly reflects on aging and mortality in a very eloquent fashion.
 Album opener “Tell Me Who You Are Today”hints at these themes, which lets both “Floating On A Moment” and “Burden Of Life” serve as the first indications of the album’s main themes.
 “The burden of life just won't leave us alone / And the time's never right when we're trading the soul” serves as an inquisition to simply why life can take unpleasant turns, which Gibbons delivers in an entrancing way.
 Though the Portishead sound was certainly a combined effort amongst the group’s three members, Gibbons has managed to retain a similar sense of yearning and emotion with her vocal performances.
 “Rewind” may be the closest Lives Outgrown comes to delivering a Portishead-esque tune, but the tribal drum pattern that drives the instrumental suggests otherwise.
 The song’s refrain sees Gibbons declaring that we (Gibbons and the listener as a collective) have “Gone too far to rewind”, which is never specified as either a good or bad thing.
 What makes Lives Outgrown such an interesting listen is the way Gibbons tackles themes of mortality.
 On tracks like “Rewind” and “For Sale”, these themes are written about in a way that leaves it up to the listener to interpret.
 Walking a fine line between directness and ambiguity can prove to be difficult, but Gibbons figured out a way to make it happen.
 For that fact alone, Lives Outgrown should be one of your next listens.
 Much credit is also owed to producer James Ford, commonly recognized for his work with Arctic Monkeys and later-era Depeche Mode.
 The folk-leaning instrumentals of Lives Outgrown are sparse enough to let Gibbons' lyrics make their mark, but the low end weight of these tracks are never compromised as a result.
 As a longtime fan of Beth Gibbons, Lives Outgrown certainly feels like the record she should have made at this stage in her career.
 There is no clear attempt to revisit the past, but the new musical aesthetics introduced on the album do hint at/highlight elements that made records like Dummy fantastic.
 To summarize, Lives Outgrown was definitely worth the wait!
 Have you heard this record?
 If not, go listen and tell us what you think!
 If you have listened, comment your thoughts below!
 On “Starburster”, Fontaines D.C. turns in a mostly successful blend of the experimentation present on Skinty Fia with the exuberance of their early work.